usfk-code-challenge-2023/FOS/README.md

 * Enter the address of the controller server to which the simulator will connect.

+  > [Avaliable also on NIPR] Example Websocket Controller Server: (host) port-0-fos-cu6q2blkog9b7j.sel4.cloudtype.app  (port) 443

+  > [Not Avaliable on NIPR] Example WebRTC Controller: Open [WebRTC Controller Example](https://usfk-code-challenge-2023.github.io/FOS/rtc_controller.html) as well as FOS Simulator on your browser and when Simulator asks you about host name, then type 'rtc'.

   > The simulator operates using WebAssembly on your local machine, rather than on a remote server.
 Even if you are targeting to run FOS simulator with your browser, you can connect to a locally hosted server(FOS Controller).
 The browser implementation primarily caters to individuals working on DoDIN computers.
 If you need to work within a browser, you can implement a local TCP server for the controller or use an external server to establish a connection.

 * After completing the simulation, remember to download your play log file from your browser.